Orbiit/ugwisha/misc/interesting-schedules.md

 Also, on Wednesday, "Break" gets identified as "Brunch," which is especially odd on UGWA because brunch is normally internally a hidden period because it doesn't occur during the normal school year.

+And `11:20-11-:50 AM` made Ugwita think lunch was -80 minutes long on Thursday.

 ## Tuesday

 ```